Covivo/mobicoop/README.md

 - xdebug (needed for code-coverage)
 - Google Chrome (for functionnals tests)
-- If you have missing modules during installation check this docker file install & enable in you .ini all its php extensions : [Docker file](https://github.com/vyuldashev/docker-ci-php-node/blob/master/Dockerfile)
+- If you have missing modules during installation check this docker file install & enable in your .ini all its php extensions : [Docker file](https://github.com/vyuldashev/docker-ci-php-node/blob/master/Dockerfile)

 - for Windows check the [windows requirement](#windows-requirements) part